-Part I - Computation of EZ wage tax credit for qualified targeted employees
+Parts I and II - Computation of EZ wage tax credit for qualified targeted employees

 Line 6 - Enter for each date specified of the current tax year the number of qualified targeted employees (excluding general executive officers).
+Taxpayers who are certified in an IZ, do not include employees who received wages in excess of \$40,000.
+See line 9 instructions below.

-Add the number of qualified targeted employees for the current tax year and divide by the number of such dates (include $\emph{0}$ dates) occurring during the current tax year to obtain the average number of qualified employees for the current tax year (see the example at line 2 instructions).
-Also complete Schedule B, Part IV.
+Add the number of qualified targeted employees for the current tax year and divide by the number of such dates (include 0 dates) occurring during the current tax year to obtain the average number of qualified employees for the current tax year (see the example at line 2 instructions).